Blog

 How Long Should Elections Last?

 Of course, it is rare when an organization has email addresses for all its voters and even more rare when all those email addresses are up-to-date.
 For this reason, most organizations are generally unable to conduct an election in the span of only twenty-four hours without a high probability of disenfranchising some voters.
-For cases of voters with no email address on record, it’s still advisable to send them some paper via U.S.P.S. containing instructions on how to access the online ballot and vote.
-Likewise, for voters whose email address is no longer valid and attempts to notify them via email fail, you may wish to make alternative attempts to reach them.
+Voters without email addresses are handled offline and in cases where a voter’s email address is no longer valid there can be some turnaround time in making that discovery and getting it corrected.
 It should be noted, that for the best possible voter turnout, an organization should never rely solely on email anyway.
-Monthly publications, notices on a web site and whatever other communication channels are at your disposal should all be put to use in notifying your voters about the election.
+Monthly publications, notices on a web site and whatever other communication channels are at your disposal should all be put to use in notifying voters about an election.

 That said, if you’re in a position to pull it off even quicker, go for it!